VIDA-NYU/domain_discovery_tool/docs/tutorials.rst

 Building Domain Index
 _____________________

+Creating a domain specific index involves:

+- Uploading known relevant URL domains from which you would like to collect all URLs belonging to that domain.
+This is called a deep crawl.
+Follow steps 1,2 and 4, below, for this.
-To create a domain model that can be used for a focused crawl (broad crawl) do the following steps:
+- Create a domain model that can be used for a focused crawl (broad crawl).
+For this follow all the steps 1-4 below.

 Step 1
 ~~~~~~